-  - Begin by preheating the oven and lining a baking sheet with aluminum foil or parchment paper.
+- Preheat the oven and line a baking sheet with aluminum foil or parchment paper.
 This makes for easier cleanup and also protects the pan from absorbing the heat flavor from the cayenne pepper.

 - Make sure to use pecan halves for best results and flavor.

-- Use a large mixing bowl and add the egg whites and salt.
-Whip them using a whisk, until they’re nice and frothy.
+- Use a large mixing bowl.
+Add the egg whites and salt and whip them using a whisk, until they’re nice and frothy.

-- Pour in the pecan halves and melted butter, and stir to coat all the nuts.
+- Add the remaining seasonings and mix well.
+Pour in the pecan halves and melted butter, and stir to coat all the nuts.

-- Spray the prepared baking sheet with nonstick cooking spray.
-Pour coated pecans onto the baking sheet.
+- Spray the prepared baking sheet with nonstick cooking spray before pouring the coated pecans onto it.

-- Spread the nuts out on the baking pan so they don’t overlap one another.
+- Spread the nuts out in a single layer so they don’t overlap one another.
 You can bake them in batches if you need to.

 - Bake as directed, stirring every 10 minutes to avoid over-browning on one side.